borisdayma/docs/docs/sweep.md

 Values | Meaning
 ------ | -------
-distribution: | A distribution from the distrbution table below.
+distribution: (distribution) | A distribution from the distrbution table below.
 If not specified, the sweep will set to uniform is max and min are set, categorical if values are set and constant if value is set.
 min: (float) max: (float) | Continuous values between min and max
 min: (int) max: (int) | Integers between min and max
-values: [a, b, c] | Discrete values
+values: [(float), (float), ...] | Discrete values
 value: | A constant
 mu: | Mean for normal or lognormal distributions
-sigma: | Std Dev for normal or lognormal distributions
+sigma: | Standard deviation for normal or lognormal distributions
 q: | Quantization parameter for quantized distributions

 ### Distributions